-The Centre of Excellence in Electromechanical Energy Conversion and Transfer, led by Professor Anouar Belahcen, meets the challenges of an electrifying world.
+The Centre of Excellence in High-Speed Electromechanical Energy Conversion Systems, led by Professor Anouar Belahcen, meets the challenges of an electrifying world.
 The consortium brings together the key Finnish academic experts in the field: Senior Scientist Jenni Pippuri-Mäkeläinen (VTT), Professor Juha Pyrhönen (LUT), Academy Research Fellow Paavo Rasilo (TAU), Peter Råback CSC-IT Center for Science and Professor Kari Tammi from Aalto University.

 ‘Our goal is to develop modelling and analysis methods and methodologies for producing sustainable and compact electrical machines and drives, mechanical transmission and systems that are essential for a cleaner future,’ Belahcen says.